-If you’re new to the world of online marketing, it can be hard to know where you should first focus your efforts.
+If you’re new to the world of online media marketing, it can be hard to know where you should first focus your efforts to achieve your marketing goals.

-After all, by now you’ve probably read so much marketing content– that you’re just left feeling overwhelmed and not sure of what needs to be done.
+After all, by now you’ve probably read so much about content marketing strategy, business marketing, social media tactics, search engine tips, and reeling in that customer base– that you’re just left feeling overwhelmed and not sure of what needs to be done.

-When you feel like this, it’s important to take a step back and create a plan.
+When you feel like this, it’s important to take a step back and create a marketing plan.

-In this post, we’re going to take a look at how you can create an online marketing plan for nearly any type of business.
+In this post, we’re going to take a look at how you can create an online marketing plan and marketing strategy for nearly any type of small business and how you can use this plan to hit your marketing goals.

-We’ll examine how you can build a rock-solid plan, from the ground up and how you can adapt your plan, if changes need to be made.
+We’ll examine how you can build a rock-solid marketing plan from the ground up and how you can adapt your digital marketing plan, if changes need to be made.
+From content marketing strategy to claiming space in the social networks and even inbound marketing – it’s time to hit those business goals.

-By the end of this post, you should feel less overwhelmed and more confident about how you can take your business and market it online.
+By the end of this post, you should feel less overwhelmed and more confident about how you can take your small business and get media marketing online.

 The difference between Goals, Strategy and Tactics

-When you’re creating an online marketing plan, it’s important that you understand the difference between goals, strategy and tactics.
+When you’re creating a digital marketing plan, it’s important that you understand the difference between marketing goals, marketing strategy and tactics.

-When you do, you’ll be better able to adapt your approach, when conducting a marketing campaign.
+When you do, you’ll be better able to adapt your digital marketing approach and conduct a successful marketing strategy.

 On top of that, you’ll also be able to better judge how you can implement things that you learn from various articles that you might read in the future.